LabHMChenABRC/PARE-analysis/Metagene-plot/README.md

 -o <Output_folder>    program will save .mrna.density files in this direction
 ```

  This command will extract coding genes with 5'UTR, CDS, 3'UTR, upstream sequence, and downstream sequence lengths of at least 100bp each.
 And count the 5'Ends of unique alignments (MAPQ=255) on the forward strand of selected genes.
-The density distribution of the upstream sequence, 5'UTR, CDS, 3'UTR, and downstream sequence is scaled to 1:2:4:2:1 ratio.
+The upstream, 5'UTR, CDS, 3'UTR, and downstream regions are scaled to 1:2:4:2:1 ratio and draw the density distribution.
  * Calculate the density of 20M library for less than 15 min.
  * STAR assigns unique alignments with MAPQ 255.
  * To reduce RAM requirements and improve performance, some functions of R package Guitar are modified, and their name tail with .fast.